-NEW YORK, 3 December 2011 – Marking the International Day of Persons with Disabilities, UNICEF today called on the global development community to focus greater attention and investment in helping children and young people with disabilities to realize their rights, and renewed the call for universal ratification of the Convention on the Rights of Persons with Disabilities.
+NEW YORK, 3 December 2011 – Marking the International Day of Persons with Disabilities, UNICEF today called on the global development community to focus greater attention and investment in helping children and young people with disabilities to realise their rights, and renewed the call for universal ratification of the Convention on the Rights of Persons with Disabilities.

 “Children with disabilities have the same rights as all children, and they deserve the same chance to make the most of their lives and to make their voices heard,” said Anthony Lake, UNICEF Executive Director.
-“We need to break down the barriers that prevent full participation of children with disabilities – from programmes that ignore their needs, to prejudice that discounts their ability to contribute.”
+“We need to break down the barriers that prevent full participation of children with disabilities – from programs that ignore their needs, to prejudice that discounts their ability to contribute.”

-Children with disabilities are among the most marginalized and excluded groups of children.
+Children with disabilities are among the most marginalised and excluded groups of children.
 Compared to their peers, they are routinely denied access to health, education and social services.
 They are often excluded from opportunities to participate in their communities, and are more vulnerable to violence and abuse.

 Girls with disabilities also face additional discrimination because of their sex.
-In addition to marginalization within the family, community, school and wider social circles, girls with disabilities are often at greater risk of violence, injury, abuse, neglect or negligent treatment, maltreatment and exploitation.
+In addition to marginalisation within the family, community, school and wider social circles, girls with disabilities are often at greater risk of violence, injury, abuse, neglect or negligent treatment, maltreatment and exploitation.

 And children with disabilities are less likely to receive necessary healthcare, be taken to clinics, receive medication or be immunized.
 They are also often the last to receive information that would help them to stay safe, including how to avoid HIV/AIDS, and how to tell adults when they feel endangered.
 Such information is rarely available in formats accessible to blind or deaf children or those with intellectual disabilities.